 Albums and tracks are convenient for popular music but not suitable at all for classical music and its large, fragmented works.
 Say hi to a classical music player designed for multi-movement sets, that presents both a detailed view of each movement and a global progress bar of the work as a whole.

-Organize recordings by setting them favorites or by creating playlists, which can be played randomically as a radio station, or sequentially, in a order decided by you.
+Organize recordings by setting them favorites or by creating playlists, which can be played randomically as a radio station.

 Concertmaster is just a Spotify front-end and it is completely free of charge.
 But, since the music itself will be streamed directly from Spotify, you'll need a Spotify Premium subscription.